 Contact Information: 11650 S. Walnut St., Olathe, KS 66061 • 913-269-1710 • firstname.lastname@example.org

 The Islamic Society of Greater Kansas City is Kansas City's largest Islamic Center.
 ISGKC provides Paily prayers, Matrimonial Services, Islamic Burials Services, and a full-time Islamic school to congregates from all over the world.

 Contact Information: 8501 E 99th St. Kansas City MO 64134 • 816-763-2267 • email@example.com

 The Johnson County Public Library has more than 10 locations in Johnson County that host community events for both children and adults.
 The Oak Park location also holds Conversation Classes every Saturday morning for those who want to practice their English or Spanish.

 Kansas City Irish Center

-The KC Irish Center is a 501(c)3 organization whose mission is to preserve, promote, celebrate and support Irish culture through year-round programs and activities.
-KCIC provides year-round classes, activities, programs and events that keep Irish culture and heritage a vital part of our community.
-We maintain ongoing relationships with the Irish Consulate for our region in Austin, Texas, as well as Culture Ireland and Dept. of Foreign Affairs, both based in Dublin, Ireland.
+The KC Irish Center is a 501(c)3 organization whose mission is to preserve, promote, celebrate, and support Irish culture through year-round programs and activities.
+KCIC provides year-round classes, activities, programs, and events that keep Irish culture and heritage a vital part of our community.
+We maintain ongoing relationships with the Irish Consulate for our region in Austin, Texas, as well as Culture Ireland and the Dept. of Foreign Affairs, both based in Dublin, Ireland.

 Contact Information: 3101 Broadway, Kansas City, MO 64111 • 816-474-3848 • email@example.com